compilers-wiki/compilers-wiki/docs/mlir/basic/dialect.md

 ## Learn the Built-in Dialect

-Currently the MLIR official repository contains some built-in dialects and conversions between them.
+Currently, the MLIR official repository contains some built-in dialects and conversions between them.
 These dialects can be regarded as MLIR's "standard library".
 Depending on the degree of versatility and focus, they can be classified as follows:

 > Due to the rapid development of MLIR, the list of dialects below will not be guaranteed to be complete.
 For a complete list, please refer to the official documentation.

 ### Common Dialects

 The following are very common dialects.
-Basically, any other built-in dialects will more or less use the operations in the above dialects.
+Any other built-in dialects will more or less use the operations in the above dialects.
 Learning them is an important part of understanding existing dialects:

 - `builtin`: built-in dialect, contains some facilities that may be used in all dialects, and should theoretically be kept very small.
 It also contains type definitions for the basic types of each built-in dialect
 - `func`: function dialect, used to express function definition/function call